 In response to VALIC's refusal to allow the IMB to liquidate the contract in its entirety, the IMB sued VALIC.
 A three-judge Business Court arbitration panel issued its decision on April 28, 2017, and no recovery was awarded to the IMB.
 An appeal was filed with the West Virginia Supreme Court of Appeals and it has issued an opinion affirming the decision of the arbitration panel.
-The IMB and the CPRB have filed a Petition for Rehearing asking the Supreme Court to revisit its decision.
 There are ongoing legal fees associated with this litigation and these expenses are accrued to the Pool.
 The funding for the payment of these expenses results from contributions by the TRS into the TRS Annuity Pool.
 No other management fees are charged to the Pool and none have been charged since the final withdrawal on May 8, 2013.
 Once this matter is finalized the TRS Annuity Pool will be closed.